History of Goa: Kushavati Shamanic culture

 The prehistoric engravings at Usgalimal were discovered by PP Shirodkar in the early 1990s and subsequently studied by the Institute of Oceanography in Goa.
 More than 125 forms were found scattered on the banks of river Kushavati in south-eastern Goa.
 According to Kamat, these are evidence of a prehistoric Goan shamanistic practice.
 For hundreds of years, the Kushavati rock art of Goa was known locally as goravarakhnyachi chitram, or pictures made by cowherds.
 But people did not know how ancient the works were, nor could anyone interpret them.
 After thorough study of these forms, scholars have concluded that these petroglyphs differ from those found elsewhere in Goa.
 Deeper studies and analysis over a period of ten years showed these petroglyphs were an exquisitely carved ocular labyrinth, one of the best in India and Asia.
 Its ocular nature added to the evidence of prehistoric shamanism.

 The studies have shown that the Kushavati culture was a hunter-gatherer culture with deep knowledge of local natural resources and processes – water, fish, plants, game, animal breeding cycles, seasons and natural calamities.
 The Kushavati culture was greatly concerned with water security, so they set up camps near the streams.
-The Kushavati found food security in the jungle near the steam.
+The Kushavati found food security in the jungle near the streams.
 Like every culture, its members confronted the mysteries of illness, death and birth.
 Kamat believes that this culture dated to 6,000 to 8,000 years ago.
 On basis of recent DNA-based work on human migration, Dr. Nandkumar Kamat has ruled out the possibility of Kushavati shamans belonging to the first wave of humans to arrive in Goa.
 They were not negritoes or austrics.
 Most probably they were the earliest Mediterraneans who had descended the Western Ghats, probably in their search for sea salt on Goa's coast.
 As the Kushavati transitioned into a Neolithic society, they began the domestication of animals and were in the last phase of using stone tools.
 The entire realm of shamanism underwent a radical transition.
 Today evidence of the metamorphosis in masked dance drama Perni jagor can be seen in the same cultural region.